-Search for fishing venues, river levels, tackle shops, clubs and coaches – near to your home or further afield.
-Remember, you must have a rod licence for freshwater fishing in England and Wales.
-You can buy a fishing licence online or get one in a post office or over the phone.
+Search for Family Friendly Fishing Venues, river levels, tackle shops, clubs and coaches – near to your home or further afield.
+Remember, when you get into fishing you must have a rod fishing licence for freshwater fishing in England and Wales.
+It’s quick and easy to get a fishing licence online, or by phone.

-Freshwater Fishing – What You Need To Know To Start Coarse Fishing
+Freshwater Coarse Fishing – What You Need To Know To Get Into Fishing

-Game Fishing – What You Need To Know To Start Fishing
+Freshwater Game Fishing – What You Need To Know To Get Into Fishing

-Sea Fishing – What You Need To Know To Start Fishing
+Marine Sea Fishing – What You Need To Know To Get Into Fishing

-You need a rod fishing licence to fish for salmon, trout, freshwater fish, smelt or eel with a rod and line in England (except the River Tweed), Wales and the Border Esk region of Scotland.
-You must always carry your rod fishing licence when you’re fishing or you could be prosecuted.
+You need to get a rod fishing licence to fish for salmon, trout, freshwater fish, smelt or eel with a rod and line in England (except the River Tweed), Wales and the Border Esk region of Scotland.
+You must always carry your rod fishing licence when you get into fishing or you could be prosecuted.

 Fishmark is the Angling Trust’s FREE national accreditation scheme for angling clubs and fisheries that meet the national standards for safeguarding and development.
 Fishmark is recognised across the country as a kind of “Kitemark” for all quality sports organisations.
 Find out how your club or fishery can get its Fishmark Certificate…